Antonrom00/laravel-model-changes-history/README.md

 $latestChange = HistoryStorage::getLatestChange(); // Return latest change
 $latestChange = HistoryStorage::getLatestChange($testModel); // Return latest change for model

+HistoryStorage::deleteHistoryChanges(); // This will delete all history changes HistoryStorage::deleteHistoryChanges($testModel); // This will delete all history changes for model
 ```

 Getting model changer: